 #5 Eat ½ a cup of grated beets per day and small amounts of healthy fats

 Beets are the best superfood that helps to promote good bile flow from the gallbladder.
-Artichoke and bitter greens such as rocket and mustard greens are fantastic foods for the gall bladder as well.
+Artichoke and bitter greens such as rocket and mustard greens are fantastic foods for the gall bladder.

-The release of bile is stimulated by the presence of healthy fats in a meal as bile is needed to emulsify and break down fats.
+Healthy fats in a meal stimulate the release of bile as bile is needed to emulsify and break down fats.
 Eating small amounts of healthy fats helps to stimulate the gallbladder to contract to release bile.

 Bile will then stimulate peristalsis to promote healthy bowel movements.
 Bile is also what gives your stool the normal healthy brown color.
 If you have symptoms of a sluggish gallbladder, this may be why you have sluggish bowels as well.

-Implementing these five tips to have healthy bowel movements will help to relieve constipation, improve gut health, and support detoxification.
+Implementing these five tips to have regular bowel movements will help relieve constipation, improve gut health, and support detoxification.

 The Oxy-powder colon cleanse is excellent for clearing compacted waste and stimulating a detox bowel movement for anyone who is constipated and needs fast relief.